 |Equivalent||CA/CS/ICWA Degree with 50% - General/ OBC-NCCA/CS/ICWA Degree with 45% - SC/ST/ PWD|

-CAT Exam can be taken by students who possess a certain qualified degree from certain registered universities.
-All the aspirants who are in the final year of the graduation and are waiting for their results are eligible to apply for the test.
+CAT exam can be taken by students who satisfy all the form eligibility criteria.
+Candidates who possess a certain qualified degree from certain registered universities are eligible to apply.
+All the aspirants who are in the final year of graduation and are waiting for their results can check the CAT form eligibility criteria before applying for the test.

-However, those candidates will be provisionally admitted into the course only if the candidate produces a certificate from the principal/ the registrar of the institution or university stating that the student has completed all requirements of the UG degree.
+However, those candidates will be provisionally admitted into the course only if the candidate produces a certificate from the principal/ the registrar of the institution or university stating that the student has completed all requirements stated under the CAT form eligibility for the UG degree.

 50% - General/EWS/OBC-NC

 45% - SC/ ST/ PWD